JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 </tabs>

-> Once the migration process begins, the migration plan can only be updated after the process is fully completed.
-For completion, the migration must conclude with either the `--remove-artifacts-in-source` or `--revert-migration` command.
-Simply copying artifacts to new storage using the `--start-migration` command alone is considered incomplete.
+> The migration process must conclude with either the `--remove-artifacts-in-source` or `--revert-migration` command.
+Simply copying artifacts to new storage using the `--start-migration` command alone is considered incomplete, and may lead to issues like duplicated artifacts in the TeamCity UI or migration plan stuck in the same state.
 >
 {type="warning"}